 -At 20 I leave the city for Cortes Island with $150, a backpack, and no back up plan.
 I discover the value of slow, rural communities, friends around campfires, how the ocean & forest fill up empty places.
 I write and read Pema Chodron, Thich Nhat Hanh, Mary Oliver & Thoreau.
 I cook for people, swim in phosphorescent stardust at night, claim relentless cheerfulness as my superpower.

--At 21 I fall in love with a kind gentle young man, have our first daughter & start a handmade business.
+-At 21 I fall in love with a kind gentle young man, we have our first daughter & start a handmade business.
 We travel to shows & do markets with Ila in a sling.
 I host community gatherings, work for non-profits, read Paolo Freire and Teaching As A Subversive Activity, sink into mamahood.

--At 31 I am even more committed than ever to a life of community & cheerful activism.
+-At 32 I am even more committed than ever to a life of community & cheerful activism.
 I’m ready to take more intentional action on what matters most: cooperative community, true diversity, open gatherings, good citizenship, creative partnerships, book writing, heartfelt speaking & always-real meaningful connections.